bartgonzalez/securityhub-remediations/docs/06-ebs-snapshot-public.md

 28. And just like filters, the attributes for a given action can be viewed by running the schema command specifing the <resource_type>.actions.<action_name>, like the following:

         docker run -it --rm ${SECHUBWORKSHOP_CONTAINER} schema ebs-snapshot.actions.post-finding

+29. You have completed this module.
+If you are using an account provided by an AWS Event via EventEngine, then you have completed the Workshop and do not need to proceed with Module 7.
+If you are using your own account, then proceeding to module 7 is advised to cleanup resources created during the Workshop.